 As a big short seller (someone who makes bearish trades), his favorite trade was the fade — he liked when stocks would gap up on earnings, and he could make money as they dropped back to earth.

 And when he was introduced to VWAP by the Emperor and Overlord of VWAP — Zack Hurwitz and Brian Shannon, respectively — he realized he struck gold…

 Kenny now had a way to give himself a head-start on his trades — including the earnings fade — and the simplicity of VWAP was nothing short of a revelation.

 Even better?
 It was REPEATABLE.

 In fact, Glick often likens VWAP trading to “Groundhog Day” — the Bill Murray comedy where every day is the same.

 The symbol letters might change, and the numbers change, but the VWAP setup is always the same.

 It was a game-changer when he realized the VWAP tends to act like a magnet, and that when shares stray too far from the line in either direction, they like to mean-revert… which allows Kenny to make money on both sides of the trade, as a bull (when the stock is on its way back up to the VWAP) and a bear (when a stock is retracing south).

 But while he may feel each trading session is the same, one certainly doesn’t get that feeling watching Glick teach others how to capitalize on “the only trade you’ll ever need” (as the lyrics to his original VWAP song go)…

-His wit, patented Knowledge Bombs, and growing repertoire of crazy characters make each This Is VWAP hour feel anything but stale.
+His wit, patented Knowledge Bombs, and growing repertoire of crazy characters make each Warlock’s World session feel anything but stale.